Remember I started to customize a tank top with crochet?

 This experience of refashioning store bought clothes answered lots of questions I had.
 For example:

-1. The thickness of the yarn is fine.
 It’s standard sport weight, very smooth, and is a cotton mixed with rayon for drape.
 In crochet thread sizing this would be a Size #3.

 I wouldn’t want to go with a yarn that’s any thicker than this, or that has any fleecy loft or friction on the yarn’s surface.